 He recently found himself in a pickle when a complete stranger came to his aid.
 This is his story:

-In any case, the Mini was meant as a toy.
+The Mini was meant as a toy.
 A project car I could work on over the weekends, and eventually, turn into a mini-rally car of sorts.
-But then I started driving it daily.
-It's just such a fantastic little car that I can't not drive it every day.
-It's responsive, handles beautifully, and it feels like it's going a million miles an hour, even though it struggles to get to 90km/h.

 So, there I was.
 Stranded next to the road near Diepsloot, and it took about two minutes before the first car pulled up behind me.
 Quiet road, strange vehicle, I knew where this was going.
 I am South African after all, so always prepared for the worst.
 I think the Covid-19 virus made us even more negative overall.
-The constant bickering on social media, the conspiracy theories, and the continuous stream of bad news have left us in a state where we're always waiting for that next punch in the gut.
 I was sure getting mugged would just be another thing I could tick off while playing 2021 bingo.

 I couldn't have been more wrong, because it wasn't a bad guy who saw an opportunity to mug somebody stuck next to the road.
 His name was Abinet, and he was one of the kindest, most decent people I've ever had the pleasure of meeting.